2019 Presidential Election Observer Mission

 Follow-Up Election Observer Mission

 The cost of the delegation is $950 for each participant.
-If you are in need of a scholarship, we will ask that you fill out our scholarship form.
-We will evaluate your needs and may be able to provide up to $200 in scholarship.
+If you are in need of partial scholarship, please send us an email prior filling your application.
+We will evaluate your needs and process your request.

 Invitation to be an Election